|Point Arena, CA|

 The lighthouse is located at 45500 Lighthouse Road, one mile north of the city of Point Arena and

 135 miles north of San Francisco.
-The Point Arena Lighthouse is open daily from 10 a.m. to 4:30 p.m. between Memorial Day weekend and Labor Day weekend and from 10:00 to 3:30 the rest of the year.
+Point Arena Lighthouse is open daily from 10 a.m. to 4:30 p.m. between Memorial Day weekend and Labor Day weekend and from 10:00 to 3:30 the rest of the year.
+Closed on Thanksgiving and Christmas.
 Visitors are welcome to climb the tower, and there is a gift shop and museum in the fog signal building.
 For further information on visiting the lighthouse or to make a reservation in the keeper's quarters next to the lighthouse, call (877) 725-4448.

 The lighthouse is owned by the Point Arena Lighthouse Keepers.
 Grounds open, dwellings open to overnight guests, tower open during tours.

-The Point Arena Lighthouse is open daily from 10 a.m. to 4:30 p.m. between Memorial Day weekend and Labor Day weekend and from 10:00 to 3:30 the rest of the year.
+Point Arena Lighthouse is open daily from 10 a.m. to 4:30 p.m. between Memorial Day weekend and Labor Day weekend and from 10:00 to 3:30 the rest of the year.
+Closed on Thanksgiving and Christmas.
 Visitors are welcome to climb the tower, and there is a gift shop and museum in the fog signal building.
 For further information on visiting the lighthouse or to make a reservation in the keeper's quarters next to the lighthouse, call (877) 725-4448.

 The lighthouse is owned by the Point Arena Lighthouse Keepers.
 Grounds open, dwellings open to overnight guests, tower open during tours.